GavinClarke0/RoaringGeoMaps/README.md

 ---

-## See Issue #2 For Updated File Format Which will be the new approach going forward due to higher preformance: https://github.com/GavinClarke0/RoaringGeoMaps/issues/2

-This approaches reduces the number of cells required to be stored significantly and can lead to 30x read + write preformance improvements.
-This will eventually merged into main.

----

 RoaringGeoMaps is a high performance and compact single-file spatial index designed to index any geospatial data that can be represented by a sequence of bytes and a [S2 region cover](http://s2geometry.io/devguide/examples/coverings.html).
 Users first construct the index by inserting bytes, and it's s2 region cover geospatial representation into the index.
 Once the